lvgl/blog/_posts/2019-07-23-micropython-pure-display-driver.md

 Only the critical "flush" function and interrupt handling done in C (see `ili9341_flush` [here](https://github.com/littlevgl/lv_binding_micropython/blob/master/driver/esp32/espidf.c))

 - 20ms per frame (50FPS)
-- Limiting factor is DMA.
-Higher FPS up to 100FPS may be possible with higher SPI frequency (80MHz), but requires using dedicated IO pins (IOMUX instead of GPIO matrix), therefore not tested.
+- Limiting factor is DMA and ILI9341.
+From DMA perspective, Higher FPS up to 100FPS may be possible with higher SPI frequency (80MHz), but requires using dedicated IO pins (IOMUX instead of GPIO matrix), therefore not tested.
+From ILI9341 perspective, running it faster than 10MHz is out of spec, but a common practice.
+Many people ran it [at higher rates up to 40Mhz](https://www.eevblog.com/forum/microcontrollers/ili9341-lcd-driver-max-spi-clock-speed/), and some even [up to 80Mhz](https://www.esp32.com/viewtopic.php?t=6627)!

 # Conclusion?